Over the years I’ve noticed that little kids will put ketchup on just about anything.

 It’s so easy to mix up a batch of homemade ketchup, just toss it all in a bowl and stir it up!
 Then, spoon it into a jar (use a canning funnel to make this process easier).
 I like to cover the top of the ketchup with a little whey or kefir, and use a fermentation lid as it helps prevent mold from growing on the top.
 As in all fermentation, however, a little mold on the top is not a big deal…just scrape it off before you stir your ketchup.
 If you don’t have a fermentation lid, just cover the top of the jar with a piece of cheese cloth and secure it with a rubber band.

 Let the ketchup ferment at room temperature for 3 days, then transfer it to the fridge.
 Stir in the liquid on the top before using it the first time, and you’re good to go.
 Delicious ketchup that’s good for you, too!
 Who knew it could be this easy?
+For all the ketchup lovers that don't want processed ingredients or added sugar - this homemade fermented ketchup is perfect!
+Adapted from this recipe.

 Looking for more delicious real food recipes?
 I’ve got your back!